 Client Service Coordination

-- Refer clients to appropriate services highlighted in the care plan;
+- Refer clients to appropriate services highlighted in assessments;

 - Refer clients to more intensive case management services if needed;